NanoComp/meep/doc/docs/Python_User_Interface.md

 **`meep.quiet(quietval=True)`**
 —
-Pass `True` (the default) to silence all Meep output.
-Output can be enabled again by passing `False`.
-This sets a global variable so the value will persist across runs within the same script.
+Meep ordinarily prints various diagnostic and progress information to standard output.
+This output can be suppressed by calling this function with `True` (the default).
+The output can be enabled again by passing `False`.
+This sets a global variable, so the value will persist across runs within the same script.

 ### Output File Names